Two-timescale Extragradient for Finding Local Minimax Points: Characterizing timescale separation without nondegeneracy condition on

-This seems to be complete, but this tells us nothing when the nondegeneracy condition is removed.
-So, we next generalize the spectral analysis of a timescaled matrix $\vecH_\tau$ and then investigate the stability of the two-timescale GDA without the nondegeneracy condition.
+This seems to be complete, but this tells us nothing about when the nondegeneracy condition on $\nabla_{\vy\vy}^2 f(\vz^*)$ is removed.
+So, as our next step, we generalize Lemma~\ref{lem:eigval}, the spectral analysis of the timescaled matrix $\mH_\tau$, and investigate the stability of the two-timescale GDA without such nondegeneracy condition.